-A student selected for jury duty should inform his or her instructors and/or activity advisors.
+A student selected for jury duty should inform his or her instructors and/or activity advisers.
 They will provide a reasonable substitute or compensatory opportunities for any required work missed.
 Absence will not be penalized in any way.

 University Leave of Absence Policies

-Students who wish to take a leave of absence are encouraged to apply for the leave by submitting a petition through the myNEU web portal one month prior to the start of the semester during which they plan to take the leave.
+Students who wish to take a leave of absence are encouraged to apply for the leave by submitting a petition through the myNortheastern web portal one month prior to the start of the semester during which they plan to take the leave.

 The usual limit for a leave of absence is one academic semester.
 International students must contact the OGS regarding specific leave of absence procedures.
 A leave of absence (general, medical, or emergency), if approved, will take into account the following conditions:

 - Students who do not return at the end of the leave will be withdrawn and must submit a petition for subsequent readmission to the program.